Home About Our Team Contact Get a free quote

 Can I have two dental insurance policies simultaneously?

-Yes, it is possible to have two dental insurance policies simultaneously, usually through a combination of your own company's plan and a spouse's or parent's plan.
+Yes, it is possible to have two dental insurance policies simultaneously — usually through a combination of your own employer's plan and a spouse's or parent's plan.

 What is dual dental coverage?